dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 Update V1.6:
 - prepared for the new upcoming NB bandplan
+- new 500kHz segment in WB bandplan included
 - automatically measures transponder noise (nice for comparing dishes and receivers)

 Update V1.5: